syrilster/migrate-leaves-to-xero/README.md

 * Public Holiday is not a category in Xero as public holidays are separate from leave

 # Additional Rules
-* Annual Leave - allowed to go to negative 40 hours, if more than negative 40 hours leave is taken then automatically gets changed to unpaid leave
+* Annual Leave - allowed to go to negative 40 hours, if more than negative 40 hours leave is taken then automatically gets changed to unpaid leave.
-* Personal/Carers Leave - allowed to go to negative 16 hours, if more leave is taken than - 16 hours then it automatically gets changed to unpaid leave
+* Personal/Carers Leave - allowed to go to negative 16 hours, if more leave is taken than - 16 hours then it automatically gets changed to unpaid leave.
-* Parental Leave - if more leave is taken than available then it automatically gets changed to unpaid leave
+* Parental Leave - if more leave is taken than available then it automatically gets changed to unpaid leave.
-* Purchased Leave - if more leave is taken than available then it automatically gets changed to unpaid leave
+* Purchased Leave - if more leave is taken than available then it automatically gets changed to unpaid leave.
-* Compassionate Leave - if more leave is taken than available then it automatically gets rejected
+* Compassionate Leave - if more leave is taken than available then it automatically gets rejected.
-* Jury Duty - if more leave is taken than available then it automatically gets rejected
+* Jury Duty - if more leave is taken than available then it automatically gets rejected.
-* If a leave category is not available then it automatically gets rejected
+* If a leave category is not available then it automatically gets rejected.
-* All items rejected need to be clearly reported so the operations team can investigate and manually fix
+* All items rejected need to be clearly reported so the operations team can investigate and manually fix.
-* All changes to leave types from the Krow timesheet extract to Xero need to be clearly reported so I can message the individuals and let them know that they had insufficient leave
+* All changes to leave type from the Krow timesheet extract to Xero need to be clearly reported, so I can message the individuals and let them know that they had insufficient leave.
-* All items entered into Xero need to be reported for auditing
+* All items entered into Xero need to be reported for auditing.

 # Xero OAuth Code Flow